toptensoftware/codeonly/readme.md

 let dlg = new MyDialog();
 dlg.showModal();

-Style.declare(`
+// Styling specific to this dialog class Style.declare(`
 #my-dialog
 {
-    /* styling specific to this dialog class */
 }
 `);
 ```